gvdb/crowns/README.md

 * Numbered cards can't be placed on the Throne (i.e. coronated) like Kings, Queens or Jacks

 ### Jacks (The Jack of all Trades)
-* Can be used in all the same ways that numbered cards are used i.e. can be used to advance, reinforce, pay tolls, and rally Troops
+* Jacks can be used in all the same ways that numbered cards are used i.e. can be used to advance, reinforce, pay tolls, and rally Troops
-* Treated like a 10 for strength when rallied as a Troop card
+* Treated like a 10 for strength when rallied as a Troop
 * Also has these additional abilities:
     + __On the Throne:__ Can be placed on the Throne like a King or Queen (i.e. coronated) to be advanced as a “False Crown”
         - The Jack can't reign and awards no points.
 Advancing has no effect other than to make the deception to other player(s) more convincing